 - Utility belt to hold whatever else you want to carry.
 I got mine at an army-navy store along with easily attachable and very secure pockets for carrying stuff.
 Cheap and really work well.

-- Repair kit for bike.
+- Repair kit for the bike.

 - Bike basket.